 The Rise In Female Boxers

-In 2012, Team GB was represented by 542 athletes, among which 262 were female.
+In the 2012 Olympics, Team GB was represented by 542 athletes, among which 262 were female.
 Four years later, in Rio, the team was made up of 45% women with the same percentage of medals being won by female athletes.

 With few challenging opportunities for young female boxers until the London 2012 Olympics, boxers like Stacey Copeland struggled to turn professional in their sport.
 Copeland, who is now a three-time national champion, is just the kind of female boxing role model that young athletes need.
 Her work outside the ring celebrates women in sport and encourages more and more girls to follow their dream to become a professional boxer.

-The recent growth in popularity of boxing as a sport is no doubt down to the fact that sport is no longer seen as solely for men.
+The recent growth in popularity of boxing as a sport among women is no doubt down to the fact that, thanks to such role models, the sport is no longer seen as solely for men.